klange/toaruos/docs/testing.md

 ## Building ##

 Once you have a capable build environment set up and the repository cloned, start by running `./build.sh`.
-This will either prompt you for your password (using `sudo` to attempt to install a number of development packages) or yell about not knowing what you're on.
-In the latter case, the script includes a list of packages with both Debian names and Fedora names, and you should attempt to install of them using your distribution's package manager.
+This will either prompt you for your password (using `sudo` to attempt to install a number of development packages) or yell about not knowing what operating system you're on.
+In the latter case, the script includes a list of packages with both Debian names and Fedora names, and you should attempt to install all of them using your distribution's package manager.

 A complete build with `build.sh` takes about 30 minutes on my hardware, but I have a rather fast Internet connection and a very capable CPU - it could take many hours on less capable hardware.

-If the build process fails, your best bet for support is sit on my IRC channel (`#toaruos` on Freenode), post your question, and *wait* for me to eventually answer it (if I can).
+If the build process fails, your best bet for support is to sit on my IRC channel (`#toaruos` on Freenode), post your question, and *wait* for me to eventually answer it (if I can).
 Leaving after five minutes will not get your question answered.
 If you are not around when I see your question, I won't even attempt to answer it.
 Do not attempt to report issues with build scripts as bugs - while some issues may actually be bugs in the scripts, they are usually not.

 When the first build has completed, you can use `make` instead of `build.sh` for future builds.
 This will skip rebuilding the entire toolchain.
 If you're serious about developing, you may need to run `build.sh` in some cases (such as after making changes to the Newlib glue layer), but for most cases it is a waste of time.